Q&A: Sebastien Lai on father Jimmy Lai’s Hong Kong ‘show trial’

 Sebastien Lai: I’m optimistic, in a sense.
 Obviously, this is a show trial.
 There’s actually no basis for national security convictions.
 There’s no basis for anything that they can convict on up to now, and he’s been in jail for three years.
 But my expectation is that it’s an opportunity to see if Hong Kong and the Hong Kong government are people of their word, because at the end of the day, what was happening is very obvious to the free world.

-They’re basically punishing a publisher, a 75-year-old man, for standing up for the freedoms that the Hong Kong state has and that were also promised during the handover.
+They’re basically punishing a publisher, a 75-year-old man, for standing up for the freedoms that the Hong Kong region has and that were also promised during the handover.
 That’s all it is really and they’re using a national security law, and the national security law isn’t retroactive.
 That’s something that they’ve stated very clearly – once it was in place, from that point is what counts.
 So if we look at it even just on that very level, on their word, then none of these guys should be in jail.

 I think there’s a reason why they keep delaying the trial.
 There’s a belief that if you’re delaying it, it means that you don’t have a very strong case.
 And also, more importantly, they are really trying to get it under everybody’s radar – that’s why they’re doing it during Christmas.
 That’s my conclusion on my part, but it makes sense.